Unifying constitutive law of vibroconvective turbulence in microgravity: Results and Discussion

-The vibroconvection setup in our study is the convective flows in an enclosure heated from below by a hot wall and cooled from above by a cold wall, and subjected to the harmonic vibration in horizontal direction.
-All simulations reported here are of the Navier-Stokes equations of vibroconvection under Boussinesq approximation and performed in a rectangular enclosure of aspect-ratio of $W$:$D$:$H$ = $1$:$0.3$:$1$ in three-dimensional cases and of $W$:$H$=$1$:$1$ in two-dimensional cases, where $W$, $D$, $H$ are respectively the width, depth and height of convection cell.

-Figure~\ref{fig:flowstructure}a shows the typical snapshots of flow structures in vibroconvection with different dimensionless frequencies $\omega=10^5$, $10^6$, and $10^7$ at fixed dimensionless amplitude $\Am=0.01$ and fixed Prandtl number $\Prn = 4.38$.
-Here, the Prandtl number, dimensionless frequency and amplitude are defined as $\Prn = \nu/\kappa$, $\omega = \Omega H^2/\nu$ and $\Am = \alpha \Delta A/H$, where $\nu$, $\kappa$, $\alpha$ and $\Delta$ are respectively the kinematic viscosity, thermal diffusivity, thermal expansion coefficient and temperature difference between hot and cold plates; $\Omega$ and $A$ are the angular frequency and pulsating displacement of the external vibration.
-It is seen that the shaking by external vibration strongly destabilizes the conductive state and generates large distortion of temperature field in bulk regions by creating an artificial gravity\cite{Beysens2006EuroNews,Beysens2005PRL}.
+Figure~\ref{fig:flowstructure}($a$) shows the typical snapshots of flow structures in vibroconvection with different dimensionless frequencies $\omega=10^5$, $10^6$, and $10^7$ at fixed dimensionless amplitude $\Am=0.01$ and fixed Prandtl number $\Prn = 4.38$.
+It is seen that the shaking by external vibration strongly destabilizes the conductive state and generates large distortion of temperature field in bulk regions by creating an artificial gravity \citep{Beysens2006EuroNews,Beysens2005PRL}.
 With increasing $\omega$, it is vibration-induced artificial gravity that becomes strong enough to destabilize thermal boundary layer and trigger abundant thermal plumes.
 Those plumes are transported into bulk regions and self-organized into columnar structures.
 This indicates that the feature of main structures responsible for heat transport in microgravity vibroconvection is different from that in the gravity-induced RB convection.